mateja176/rename/README.md

 # Rename

-🖉 Script for recursively renaming files and folders
+🖉 Script for renaming and recursively renaming files and folders

+## To do

+Add `--depth` option to be used in conjunction with the recursive flag

 ## Usage